-Selecting metal panels made from high-quality materials is essential to the longevity and success of any metal roofing system—from the steel sheets to the fasteners.
+Selecting metal panels made from high-quality materials is essential to the longevity and success of your customer’s metal roofing system—from the steel sheets to the fasteners.
 Although the quality of the paint system applied to metal roofing panels provides an essential level of protection (as discussed in our recent ‘Decoding Your Warranty’ blog series), not to be overlooked is the coating used on metal roofing panels.
 Two coatings are commonly used on steel sheeting in the metal panel industry today: Galvalume® and Galvanized.
-Both products are manufactured to adhere to carbon sheeting and provide a barrier that resists corrosion and enhances long-term water-tightness and durability, ensuring resilience through damaging weather conditions.
+Both products are manufactured to adhere to carbon sheeting and provide a barrier that resists corrosion.
+Additionally, they enhance long-term water-tightness and durability, ensuring resilience through damaging weather conditions.
 But what exactly are the differences between Galvalume® and Galvanized?

 Introduced into the construction marketplace by Bethlehem Steel in 1972 and now widely available around the world, Galvalume® is carbon steel sheeting coated with aluminum-zinc alloy by a continuous hot-dip process.
 Composed of 55 percent aluminum and approximately 45 percent zinc, this coating combines the best properties of both metals.
 It has the corrosion resistance, high temperature oxidation resistance and heat reflectivity typical of aluminum coatings, with the formability and galvanic protection of cut edges characteristic of zinc coatings.
 This combination makes it ideal for most types of roofing and siding.
 In addition, the coating also contains a small but significant amount of silicon in the alloy—not to enhance the corrosion performance, but to ensure optimal coating adhesion to the steel substrate when roll-formed, drawn or bent during fabrication.